Peerly - AI Skill

 Designing with AI

-I used Claude as a thinking partner throughout, not to generate but to debate.
+I used Claude as a thinking partner throughout to debate.
 Here are some summarized chats.

 Thoughts